Columbia College (Oregon): Closure and legacy

-Conflict between church denominations lead to the Cumberland Presbyterian Church withdrawing their financial support for the school.
-The conflict arose, in part, as the debate over slavery raged in the east in what would eventually result in the American Civil War.
+Conflict between church denominations led to the Cumberland Presbyterian Church withdrawing their financial support for the school.
+The conflict arose, in part, as the debate over slavery raged in the East in what would eventually result in the American Civil War.
 Parts of the church, based in Kentucky, supported slavery, while others were abolitionists.
 Slavery supporters attempted to gain control of the school's board of trustees, and eventually did in 1859, causing president Henderson to resign in 1859.
 M. I. Ryan then became the principal, who was pro-slavery, and in June 1860 he assaulted Byron J. Pengra before fleeing back east.
 The school also suffered from internal division over if religion should be taught in the school, as well as plans for another school in the Oregon Territory.

 Meanwhile, Henderson sued the school for past wages, which led to the school declaring bankruptcy and closing its doors in 1860.
 The unfinished sandstone building stood until 1867 when it was torn down and some stones were used in the construction of a store on Willamette Street.
 The College Hill neighborhood in Eugene was named after Columbia College.
 In 1906, the city dedicated a monument to the school, located at Olive and Nineteenth.